Find All Your Scuba Gear In One Place!

 There are many scuba diving certification courses from beginner to advanced level which you can choose to get certified.
 An Open Water Scuba Dive Course will teach you the basic scuba skills and other important things you need to know to participate in a scuba diving sport.

-How many days do we have to spend to get certification for Scuba Diving?
+How many days does it take to get certification for Scuba Diving?

 The course duration varies based on the type of scuba certification you choose.
 An Open Water Course can be completed in 8-9 days, while it takes only 3-5 days to complete a Rescue Diver Course or Deep Diver Course.